homelabos/homelabos/docs/development/upgrading_includes.md

 Running `go run main.go test --services SERVICENAME` will tell you if you did things correctly or not (for the most part, should still test deploy the service).

+Assuming the service passes the test, run `go run main.go package` and now you should be able to deploy the service.

 {% endraw %}